Dakota State University: CyberCorps Scholarship

 Dakota State University offers the nation's largest National Science Foundation CyberCorps: Scholarship for service program.
 The scholarship covers 100% of tuition and fees and additional funding for professional projects.
 Students who receive this scholarship will also be given $34,000 in stipends each year.
 Recipients also receive paid summer internships and guaranteed cyber employment in the government.
-This scholarship can be renewed for up to 3 years and each year requires the student to commit to a government job after graduation.
+This scholarship can be renewed for up to three years and each year requires the student to commit to a government job after graduation.

 Student life

 Enrollment has grown from two graduates in its first class in 1885, to 3,190 students enrolled in the fall of 2016.
 Of those, 2,844 are undergraduates and 346 are postgraduate students.
 On-campus students number 2,754; 1,134 are Internet-only students.
 Students come from 49 states and 59 countries.

 The average student/faculty ratio is 17/1.
 For undergraduates, the average class size is 15.3 students; for graduate students, on-campus class size is 4.1.
 More than $18 million in financial aid was awarded in 2015.

 Students may choose from over 45 campus clubs and campus and national organizations.
 The school also has a comprehensive student services program, including career services, international programs, Student Success Center (counseling, academic probation, wellness, tutoring), diversity and inclusion and Title III services.

-The placement rate for DSU's graduates is over 94 percent; several programs have 100 percent placement.

 Cyber competitions

-DSU has an information security team which regularly competes against other collegiate teams in multiple competitions, one of which is the National Collegiate Cyber Defense Competition.
-DSU's team was among the finalists in the years 2009, 2014, 2016, and 2018.
+DSU has a cybersecurity team which regularly competes against other collegiate teams in multiple competitions, one of which is the National Collegiate Cyber Defense Competition.
+DSU's defensive cybersecurity team was among the finalists in the years 2009, 2014, 2016, and 2018.
 In 2013 and 2022, the team won second place.
 In 2018, the team won third place.
 In the 2017 Argonne National Laboratory Cyber Defense Competition where fifteen collegiate teams from around the country competed, DSU placed in second as well, in tie with Kansas State University.

-Physical campus
+Dakota State University also fields an offensive cybersecurity team who, in the 2024-2025 Collegiate Penetration Testing Competition season, placed 1st out of twelve collegiate teams from around the world.

+Campus

-The historic portion of the 61-acre campus includes five buildings facing an open lawn area called the "Campus Green".
-The oldest building on campus is Beadle Hall, built in 1886.
+The historic portion of the 78-acre campus includes five buildings facing an open lawn area called the "Campus Green".
+The oldest building on campus is Beadle Hall, built in 1886 and currently under renovation.
 The newest building is the Beacom Institute of Technology.

-As of 2017, plans are also underway for a new cyber research and development facility and organization called the Madison Cyber Labs or MadLabs.
-As of 2019, the MadLabs building has finished construction.
-Renovations to the school's athletic facilities are also in the planning stages.
+There is a newly built cyber research and development facility and organization called the Madison Cyber Labs or MadLabs.
+Renovations to the school's athletic facilities are now complete.

 Residence halls

-Student housing consists of six different buildings ranging from dorms to suites.